printloop/google-sheets-opensea/README.md

-# google-sheets-opensea
+# Google Sheets OpenSea
-Script for pulling in OpenSea data and saving in Google Sheets
+Script for pulling OpenSea data and saving in Google Sheets